Désenchantée: Music video

 The music video was produced by Requiem Publishing and Heathcliff SA and directed by Laurent Boutonnat, who also wrote the script.
 Shot for five days (from 18 to 23 February 1991) in Budapest, Hungary, with a budget of about 240,000 euros, this video was one of the longest at the time (10:12) and used many extras: 119 children and many Hungarian actors such as Erika Francz Jánofné.
 There is another version shortened to four minutes.
-The video for the single features a riot in what appears to be a concentration camp or gulag facility where adults and children are subjected to forced labor and being treated abysmally by armed guards.
+The video for the single features a riot in what appears to be a concentration camp where adults and children are subjected to forced labor and being treated abysmally by armed guards.
 The riot scenes are quite realistically shot and contain much violence.
 The anthem-like song goes well with the visual background.
 According to French magazine Instant-Mag, this music video has a fairly similar structure to that of "Tristana".
 It has a gloomy story, an ambiguous ending, allows various interpretations, and deals with the theme of messianism.
 Farmer "symbolically embodies the spirit of freedom".
 The final scene is inspired by the 1830 painting La Liberté guidant le peuple by Eugène Delacroix.

 The music video is included on the videos albums L'autre and Music Videos I.